AxonIQ/reference-guide/part-ii-domain-logic/sagas.md

 >
 > Spring users can use the `QuartzEventSchedulerFactoryBean` or `SimpleEventSchedulerFactoryBean` for easier configuration.
 It allows you to set the PlatformTransactionManager directly.

-If you need a bit more of a control when a deadline is met check [Deadline support](deadlines.md).
+If you need more fine grained control when scheduling deadlines and in which contexts this should be handled, check out the [Deadline section](deadlines.md).

 ### Injecting Resources